-The Commission's informed participants of its Regulatory Objective: "to set a tariff which balances the interests of the consumers and investors alike where the investors have the opportunity to realize a fair return on investment while customers can expect an efficient, responsive and economical service in an environment where the rights of all stakeholders are preserved.
+The Commission's informed participants of its Regulatory Objective: "to set tariff which balances the interests of the consumers and investors alike where the investors have the opportunity to realize a fair return on investment while customers can expect an efficient, responsive and economical service in an environment where the rights of all stake holders are preserved.
 The Commission will not guarantee a rate of return to the investors but will seek to create a regulatory environment where the incentives are such that the company through efficient operational practices and continual efficiency improvements will have the opportunity to achieve the desired rate of return during any tariff period."

-The Tariff Decision Document outlines the two (2) approaches to determine the Revenue Requirement.
+The Tariff Regime Decision Document Reference: 2009/004/D, outlines the two (2) approaches to determine the Revenue Requirement.
 This statement is re-affirmed for emphasis: